Sign In

 The first step in becoming a Registered Yoga Teacher is to find a school on the RYS registry.
 Keep in mind that at least your first 200 hours of training must be completed at one school, so choose carefully.
 Enroll in the instructor training program to become an RYT 200.
 From there, you can start gaining teaching experience and work your way up to an RYT 500, and experienced teacher, and beyond.

-Teaching yoga is a great career, side hustle, and addition to an already fulfilling fitness career.
+Teaching yoga is a great career, a side hustle, and an addition to an already fulfilling fitness career.
 Wherever you are on your personal training journey, aligning with Yoga Alliance and becoming an RYT is a smart move.

-The ISSA now offers a Yoga-Alliance-approved online yoga teacher training course that will certify you and prepare you to apply to become an RYT.
+The ISSA offers a Yoga-Alliance-approved online yoga teacher training course that will certify you and prepare you to apply to become an RYT.
 It’s easy to enroll, affordable, and quick to complete.
 You will end up with a credential from ISSA—recognized by leaders in the fitness industry—and an RYT listing to help you start getting clients.
 Start your ISSA Yoga 200 course today!

 Featured Course